The strange death of Josh Maddux, the Boy in the Chimney

 Discrepancies in the Coroner’s report

-Many locals had issues with the coroner’s report, including the family.
+Many locals, including the family, had issues with the coroner’s report.
 Chuck questioned the Coroner’s conclusion of accidental death as the chimney had been built twenty years before.
-During its construction, it was fitted with a thick wire mesh hung from steel hooks to keep animals and debris from becoming lodged inside the chimney or from entering the cabin itself.
+During its construction, it was fitted with a thick wire mesh hung from steel hooks to keep animals and debris from becoming lodged inside the chimney or entering the cabin.

 Murphy said, “It was a heavy wire grate, a wire mesh.
 I installed it across the chimney, about one row of bricks from the top.
 We didn’t want trouble with raccoons and things getting into the chimney.”
 Born thought the grate could have been rusted or corroded and stated, “Nobody saw the metal mesh; we didn’t see it in any of our photos.
 It may have disappeared.”